Gretchen Whitmer: Health care

 Whitmer has said she would fight Republican efforts to take away protections for patients with preexisting conditions.
 In the State Senate, she successfully worked to expand Medicaid coverage in the state under the Affordable Care Act.
-She spoke against single-payer healthcare as unrealistic on a state level in 2018.
+She spoke against single-payer healthcare as unrealistic on a state level in 2018 but also said she supports and thinks there is a good opportunity to enact federal-level Medicare for All.
 She also said she would work to lower the cost of prescription drugs and would get rid of Schuette's drug immunity law, which she believes protects drug companies from legal trouble if their drugs harm or kill people.